-The Queen is always represented in Australia by an Australian as Governor-General.
+The King is always represented in Australia by an Australian as Governor-General.

 That power is always exercised on the advice of the Prime Minister and the benefit in this indirect approach is that because the Prime Minister cannot by himself appoint or sack the Governor-General, the process becomes transparent and open to question by the public and the media and is therefore a safety valve and an important part of the checks and balances which pervade our entire constitutional system of governance.

-Whilst the Governor-General may prepare a report for the Queen on what is happening in Australia, that is only for information purposes.
-The Queen never interferes in the governance of the nation.
+Whilst the Governor-General may prepare a report for the King on what is happening in Australia, that is only for information purposes.
+The King never interferes in the governance of the nation.

 As a functioning democracy, it is, or course, the right of any individual to speak on and promote a republic just as they may promote a change in government.
 This is something that many people cannot do elsewhere such as the situation that exists in the former British Crown Colony of Hong Kong but which is now under China’s control.